-Review Note: The following elements in the MOU should be implemented at the point of care to ensure clinical integration between DMC-ODS and managed care providers:

-- Comprehensive substance use, physical, and mental health screening, including ASAM Level 0.5 SBIRT services; - Beneficiary engagement and participation in an integrated care program as needed; - Shared development of care plans by the beneficiary, caregivers and all providers; - Collaborative treatment planning with managed care; - Delineation of case management responsibilities; - A process for resolving disputes between the county and the Medi-Cal managed care plan that includes a means for beneficiaries to receive medically necessary services while the dispute is being resolved; - Availability of clinical consultation, including consultation on medications; - Care coordination and effective communication among providers including procedures for exchanges of medical information; - Navigation support for patients and caregivers; and - Facilitation and tracking of referrals. - 16.
+- 15. Memorandum of Understanding.
+Submit a signed copy of each MOU between the county and the managed care plans.
+The MOU must outline the mechanism for sharing information and coordination of service delivery.
+If upon submission of an implementation plan, the managed care plan(s) has/have not signed the MOU(s), the county may explain to the State the efforts undertaken to have the MOU(s) signed and the expected timeline for receipt of the signed MOU(s).
+Please note that updated MOU guidance will be released in early 2023. - 16.
+Review Note: The following elements in the MOU should be implemented at the point of care to ensure clinical integration between DMC-ODS and managed care providers: - Comprehensive substance use, physical, and mental health screening, including ASAM Level 0.5 SBIRT services. - Beneficiary engagement and participation in an integrated care program as needed. - Collaborative care planning with the beneficiary, caregivers and all providers. - Collaborative treatment planning with managed care. - Delineation of case management responsibilities. - A process for resolving disputes between the county and the Medi-Cal managed care plan that includes a means for beneficiaries to receive medically necessary services while the dispute is being resolved. - Availability of clinical consultation, including consultation on medications. - Care coordination and effective communication among providers, including procedures for exchanges of medical information. - Navigation support for patients and caregivers. - Facilitation and tracking of referrals - 17.
 Telehealth Services.
-Describe how the telehealth and telephone delivery of services will be structured for providers and how will the county ensure confidentiality. - 17.
+Describe how the telehealth and telephone delivery of services will be structured for providers and how will the county ensure confidentiality. - 18.
 Contracting.
 Describe the county's selective provider contracting process.
 What length of time is the contract term?
 Describe the local appeal process for providers that do not receive a contract.
-If current DMC providers do not receive a DMC-ODS contract, how will the county ensure beneficiaries will continue receiving treatment services? - 18.
+If current DMC providers do not receive a DMC-ODS contract, how will the county ensure beneficiaries will continue receiving treatment services? - 19.
 Residential Authorization.
 Describe the county's authorization process for residential services.
 Continued stay authorization requests for residential services must be addressed within 24 hours.